The marathon of the Saint Louis Olympics (Saint Louis and Me addendum two)

 As the runners neared the first water station at the six mile mark, Arthur Newton (#12 in the photo above) held the lead.
 Trailing close behind him was the Cuban runner Félix Carvajal.

 (Carvajal was one of many unusual characters in this race.
 A mailman by day, he raised the money for his trip to America by running exhibitions in Cuba.
-Carvajal was also something of a gambler and, on a layover in New Orleans, he lost his remaining funds and had to hitchhike to St. Louis.
+Carvajal was also something of a gambler and, on a layover in New Orleans, he lost his remaining funds and had to hitchhike to Saint Louis.
 He arrived at the race just in time in a long-sleeve shirt, hat, pants, and heavy shoes.
 A spectator helped him cut his pants into shorts prior to the start of the race.

 About 10 miles into the race, Carvajal stopped to find some snacks.
 Accounts differ regarding what happened next.
 One story says he ate rotten apples from an orchard along the side of the road while another report said he swiped peaches from some of the spectators.
 Regardless, there’s little dispute concerning what occurred after he ate the fruit.
 His snack gave him cramps so he dropped himself down on the side of the road and took a nap.
 Amazingly, he would go on to finish fourth.)

 Meanwhile, another runner also began suffering from muscle cramps at about the 10 mile mark.
 Rather than following Carvajal’s lead and taking a nap, Fred Lorz flagged down a car for a ride back to Francis Field.
-(This still won’t be the last we hear about Mr. Lorz.)
+(This still won’t be the last we hear about Mister Lorz.)

 Sometime in the middle of the race a pack of dogs chased Len Taunyane a mile off the course.
 Taunyane would still finish ninth.
 A near tragedy arose at mile 19.
 San Franciscan William Garcia collapsed to the side of the road where he began coughing up blood.
 Inhaling the unending dust cloud had taken a severe toll on his esophagus and stomach lining.
 Heat, dehydration, and dust had combined to cause him to begin hemorrhaging and the doctors who treated him at the hospital reported that had he endured an hour longer Garcia would have bled to death.